JuliaManifolds/juliamanifolds.github.io/docs/src/index.md

 # Julia Manifolds

-[JuliaManifolds](https://github.com/JuliaManifolds) is an ecosystem of [Julia]() packages focussing on numerical differential geometry and provide these tools for researchers for example from physics, robotics or statistics and other areas where [Riemannian manifolds](https://en.wikipedia.org/wiki/Riemannian_manifold) appear in computations and numerical analysis.
+[JuliaManifolds](https://github.com/JuliaManifolds) is an ecosystem of [Julia]() packages focusing on numerical differential geometry and provide these tools for researchers and engineers for example from physics, robotics, statistics and other areas where [Riemannian manifolds](https://en.wikipedia.org/wiki/Riemannian_manifold), Lie groups and other geometric structures appear in computations and numerical analysis.
-Our goal is to provide these tools in an well-documented and accessible way but also focus on efficient implementations.
+Our goal is to provide these tools in an well-documented, efficient and accessible way.

 ## Overview of registered packages